Katarina Church

-Katarina kyrka (Church of Catherine) is one of the major churches in central Stockholm, Sweden.
+Katarina kyrka (Church of Catherine) is a church in central Stockholm, Sweden.
 The original building was constructed 1656-1695.
-It has been rebuilt twice after being destroyed by fires, the second time during the 1990s.
+It has been rebuilt twice after being destroyed by fires, the second time in the 1990s.
 The Katarina-Sofia borough is named after Katarina Parish and the neighbouring parish of Sofia.

 Construction of the church started during the reign of Charles X Gustav of Sweden, and the church is named after Princess Catherine, mother of the king, wife of John Casimir, Palsgrave of Pfalz-Zweibrücken and half-sister of Gustavus Adolphus.
 The original architect was Jean de la Vallée.
-The construction was severely delayed due to shortage of funds.

-In 1723 the church, together with half of the buildings in the parish, was completely destroyed in a major fire.
-Rebuilding started almost immediately, under supervision of Göran Josua Adelcrantz, the city architect, who designed a larger, octagonal tower.
+In 1723 the church was completely destroyed in a major fire.
+It was rebuilt with a larger, octagonal tower.

 On 17 May 1990, the church burned down again, leaving almost nothing remaining but the external walls.
-Architect Ove Hidemark was responsible for rebuilding the church, which reopened in 1995.
-The new organ was built by J. L. van den Heuvel Orgelbouw in the Netherlands.
+A rebuilt church reopened in 1995 with a new organ built by J. L. van den Heuvel Orgelbouw.

-Several famous Swedes are buried in the cemetery surrounding the church, most notably the assassinated Foreign Minister Anna Lindh.
-Others include the popular Dutch-Swedish singer Cornelis Vreeswijk, as well as the former football player Sven Bergqvist, Rapper Einár, and Sten Sture the Elder.
+Notable people buried in the cemetery surrounding the church include the assassinated Foreign Minister Anna Lindh, the Dutch-Swedish singer Cornelis Vreeswijk, football player Sven Bergqvist, rapper Einár, and Sten Sture the Elder.